ynput/ayon-usd-resolver/README.md

 ## Pre-build / Self Compiled

-- We will deliver some prebuilt versions off the resolver in the future.
+- AYON will provide some pre-built versions of the resolver in the future.

 - but it's essential to know that those versions will be the prebuilt binaries that our tests created, so you might not find the software or OS version you want.
 - It's also to be expected that resolver prebuilds are behind new software releases.